smolfarm/media-kit/README.md

-# 🦆 smol farm media kit 😻
+# 🦆 media kit 😻
-Media assets and style guidelines for use with smol farm &amp; related projects.
+Media assets and style guidelines for coverage of **smol farm**, a lesbian-owned farm & digital studio based out of Metro Atlanta.

 ## Contents